seanpedrick-case/data_text_search/README.md

 This search type enables you to search for broader themes (e.g. happiness, nature) and the search will pick out text passages that relate to these themes even if they don't contain the exact words.

 1. Load in your tabular data file (.csv, .parquet, .xlsx - first sheet).
+If the 'Semantic search' folder has been prepared, select both of the .files in this folder to load into the app.
+This should be a '..prepared_docs.pkl.gz' file, and a '...embeddings_compress.npz' or 'embeddings.npz' file.
-2. Wait a few seconds for the file to upload, then in the dropdown menu below 'Enter the name of the text column...' choose the column from the data file that you want to search.
+2. Wait for the file(s) to upload, then in the dropdown menu below 'Enter the name of the text column...' choose the column from the data file that you want to search.
+If the 'Semantic search' folder has been prepared, this field should be 'page_contents'.
 3. Hit 'Load data'.
 The 'Load progress' text box will let you know when the file is ready.
 4. In the 'Enter semantic search query here' area below this, type in the terms you would like to search for.
 5. Press 'Start semantic search'.
 You may have to wait depending on the size of the data you are searching.